-Click on the titles to see more detailed information on each program, including videos approved for recording by speaker.
-If you have trouble playing any video, please let us know at email: email@example.com
+Click on any underlined title to see more detailed information on each program, including videos approved for recording by speaker.
+If you have trouble playing any video, please let us know at email: firstname.lastname@example.org

 Early Gas Exploration in the East End

 Richard S. Caliguiri University Professor of History Urban, Environmental, Policy

 Few people know the history of Pittsburgh better than Joel Tarr, who has taught at Carnegie Mellon since 1967.
 Tarr’s research deals with the history of the urban environment and the development of urban technological systems.